Renewable energy in Africa: Wind power

-The Koudia Al Baida Farm in Morocco, is the largest wind farm in the continent.
+The Koudia Al Baida Farm in Morocco is the largest wind farm on the continent.
 Two other large wind farms are under construction in Tangier and Tarfaya.

 Kenya is building a wind farm, the Lake Turkana Wind Power (LTWP), in Marsabit County.
 As Africa's largest wind farm, the project will increase the national electricity supply while creating jobs and reducing greenhouse gas emissions.
 LTWP is planned to produce 310 MW of wind power at full capacity.

 In January 2009, the first wind turbine in West Africa was erected in Batokunku, a village in The Gambia.
 The 150 kilowatt turbine provides electrical power for the 2,000-person village.

 The South African REIPPP has resulted in several wind farms already in commercial operation in the country.
 These wind farms are currently in operation in the provinces of the Eastern, Northern and Western Cape.
-It is estimated that 10 farms are already under construction or in operation, with 12 more being approved with the 4th Round of the REIPPP.
+It is estimated that 10 farms are already under construction or in operation, with 12 more being approved with the 4th round of the REIPPP.